 When teachers do not plan sufficient time to build life-altering relationships with students and their families, both in and out of class, they miss a tremendous opportunity to promote their students’ sense of relatedness and status.
 Home visits, lunch with students, positive calls home, and attending students’ extracurricular events are some ways to build relationships outside of class.
 Inside the classroom, there are many ways for teachers to build relationships with students during their daily practice and lessons, including having students collaborate to solve problems, and celebrating each member of their community.
 No-Nonsense Nurturers report spending, on average, an hour a day on relationship building with students, and report that this time and effort contributes greatly to effective instruction.

-Teaching is complex, and requires various skills to effectively influence and manage students.
-The NNN Four Step Model is intended to create a learning environment in which the five social needs of students’ brains are met, and the teacher is freed up to focus on relationships, rigor, inquiry, and differentiation.
+Teaching is complex and requires various skills to effectively influence and manage students.
+The NNN Four-Step Model is intended to create a learning environment in which the five social needs of students’ brains are met, and the teacher is freed up to focus on relationships, rigor, inquiry, and differentiation.
 The objective is for students to thrive and for the teacher to spend less energy managing student behavior throughout the year.

-As in the case in any task worth doing, implementing this model with integrity and avoiding the pitfalls mentioned here requires building new habits and support.
-This is why we recommend Real Time Teacher Coaching (RTTC).
+As is the case in any task worth doing, implementing this model with integrity and avoiding the pitfalls mentioned here requires building new habits and support.
+This is why we recommend Real Time Teacher Coaching® (RTTC).
 During RTTC, teachers get efficient on-the-job training to be able to quickly internalize the NNN method and become predictable and consistent.
 With students’ social needs met, the result is a classroom environment in which students and teachers feel less stressed and teachers have more energy to focus on meeting the academic needs of their students.

 by Leah Pearson, CT3 Associate